lupyuen/lupyuen.github.io/src/flash.md

     1. Release the D8 Button

-    __For MagicHome BL602:__
+    __For Pinenut and MagicHome BL602:__

-    1. Disconnect MagicHome from the USB Port
+    1. Disconnect the board from the USB Port

     1. Connect __GPIO 8__ to __3.3V__

-    1. Reconnect MagicHome to the USB port
+    1. Reconnect the board to the USB port

 1. Enter this to flash our firmware...